stefs/bittorrent-analyzer/README.md

 * Analyze multiple torrents at once
 * Synchronized analysis shutdown process
 * Produce extensive log output
+* Save duplicate and timing statistics about peers received via DHT and tracker

 ### Restrictions
 * No support for IPv6 on HTTP, UDP or DHT requests